stasm/webapp-langpacks/webapp-langpacks.markdown

          */
       });

-When a langpack is installed or removed, an `availablelanguageschange` event is dispatched on the `document` with the list of extra languages provided as a `languages` event detail.
+When a langpack is installed or removed, an `additionallanguageschange` event is dispatched on the `document` with the list of extra languages provided as a `languages` event detail.